boost/assert.hpp:102:47: error: ‘noinline’ was not declared in this scope

 #2 Updated by Roland Schulz almost 7 years ago

 Did you check whether this is still an issue with latest master.
 It might be fixed because the propagation of compiler flags to nvcc has been improved and this in turn might fix it.
 If not we could fix it by making sure we don't indirectly include boost from cuda code.
 Because we shoundn't need to.

-#4 Updated by Teemu Murtola over 6 years ago
+#4 Updated by Teemu Murtola almost 7 years ago

 Roland Schulz wrote: